AryanSrivastavaGit/1st-year-mini-project/README.md

 count prime and composite.py, this folder contain a python code which can count the number of prime and composite numbers between the two numbers entered by user.
+1st semester project.